modflowpy/flopy/scripts/README.md

 ## Running notebooks

-The `run_notebooks.py` script runs notebooks located in subdirectories of the `.docs/` directory, currently including:
+The `run_notebooks.py` script runs notebooks located in the `.docs/Notebooks` directory.

-- `.docs/Notebooks`
-- `.docs/groundwater_paper/Notebooks`
-- `.docs/FAQ`

 Notebooks are run using `jupytext --from_ipynb --execute <notebook path>`.
-Note that notebooks are under version control, and running them with this script will produce large changesets in your working tree as execution metadata is updated.
-You will likely want to discard these changes before committing, e.g. with `git restore .docs/Notebooks` (and likewise for other notebook folders).
-Care should be taken to make sure desired changes to notebook cells are not discarded however.
+Note that notebooks are under version control, and running them with this script will produce large changesets in your working tree as outputs and execution metadata are updated.
+See the [developer docs](../DEVELOPER.md) for instructions to configure `git` to automatically strip notebook outputs before commits.

 ## Updating version